 A Brief Overview of the HPPI

-- An overarching goal of the HPPI is to contribute to building a diverse health workforce that is representative of the overall population.
+- An overarching goal of the HPPI is to contribute to building a diverse health workforce that is representative of the overall population of the state of Minnesota.

 - The work of the HPPI has built productive relationships across all 5 UMN system campuses.